-Why is fundamentalism not a safe harbor when it comes to the Bible’s teaching on the church?
+Despite good intentions to hold to the faith, why is this legalistic strain of fundamentalism not a safe harbor when it comes to the Bible’s teaching on the church?

-First, fundamentalism adopts an individualistic faith while neglecting the corporate emphases found in Exodus 9:1–5, Ephesians 4–5, 1 Peter 2:1–10, and 1 Corinthians 12.
+First, a narrow fundamentalism adopts an individualistic faith while neglecting the corporate emphases found in Exodus 9:1–5, Ephesians 4–5, 1 Peter 2:1–10, and 1 Corinthians 12.

-Second, fundamentalism elevates “secondary matters to an unwarranted primacy,” to borrow a phrase from Albert Mohler.
+Second, restrictive fundamentalism elevates “secondary matters to an unwarranted primacy,” to borrow a phrase from Albert Mohler.

 It is “illustrated most centrally in the elevation of dispensational eschatology to a place of first-order significance.”
 This consequence affects catholicity too.
-The rich diversity of the body of Christ gets rejected by a late-19th century eschatological view.
-The idea of the Lord hiding these views for 1800 years from the people he redeemed should shake anyone who embraces them as possessing “first-order significance.”
+The rich diversity of the body of Christ gets rejected by making secondary issues of “first-order significance.”

-Third, fundamentalism makes secondary and tertiary issues essential to relationship with God and authenticity as the church.
+Third, a legalistic fundamentalism makes secondary and tertiary issues essential to relationship with God and authenticity as the church.

-Fundamentalism’s eschatology and separatism subverts God’s gift of grace and perseverance through Christ.
+Anything that subverts God’s gift of grace and perseverance through Christ, whether intentionally or not, presents a significant danger to the church.
 This subversion fails to acknowledge that the church “stands by God’s election,” as Calvin wrote, and is “joined to the steadfastness of Christ, who will no more allow his believers to be estranged from him than that his members be rent and torn asunder.”
-Fundamentalism moors the church to faulty berths, allowing churches and individuals to drift into needless divisions that hinder the rich fellowship and gospel partnership that could be theirs.
+This bent of fundamentalism moors the church to faulty berths, allowing churches and individuals to drift into needless divisions that hinder the rich fellowship and gospel partnership that could be theirs.

 For in Christ Jesus you are all sons of God, through faith.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.
 And if you are Christ’s, then you are Abraham’s offspring, heirs according to promise.

-Notice that Paul doesn’t say anything is said about narrow separatism or eschatology as the mirror of the soul.
+Notice that Paul doesn’t say anything about narrow separatism, eschatology, or any other second- or third-tier doctrine as the mirror of the soul.
 “In Christ alone” marks the boundaries of true catholicity.
-Calvin corrects the fundamentalist spirit of separatism when he writes,
+Calvin corrects the flawed fundamentalist spirit of separatism when he writes,